Highline College

 • Julie Pollard, Director, Accessibility Resources

-• Isabelle Wroblewski, Student Conduct Manager, Student Support and Funding Services
+• Isabelle Wroblewski, Associate Director of Community Standards and Student Conduct, Student Support and Funding Services

-• Shon Meckfessel, BIRT co-chair, Director for the Writing Center
+• Larisa Wendfelt, BIRT co-chair, Director of the Counseling Center